-But they had no time to hear about what Angela thought of church service last week and how her bus ride went that morning.
+But they had no time to hear about what Angela thought of her church service last week, or how her bus ride went that morning.
 But I was happy to chat with Angela, who despite missing a few teeth, posed beautifully for our photo.

 Interesting atmosphere.
 Interesting people encounter and interesting connection with the movie world!
 I just wish I knew more about how this little place has managed to hold onto this spot for so many years.
 I'm sure there are good stories out there!